 If a decedent dies with a trust in place, no court administration is needed.
 The trust assets are administered by the person designated in the trust document (trustee).
 Stone & Sallus LLP will help navigate the trustee through trust administration from beginning to the final distribution of assets to the beneficiaries.

 As disputes arise concerning heirs and beneficiaries, our experience in transaction and litigation work helps us to better serve our clients and resolve such contest.
 These matters are particularly challenging, as the loss of a loved one can create a catalyst for the highly charged emotional issues which accompany the process.
-We understand the legal and emotional intricacies, and work to resolve potential contests to ensure inheritance may be distributed free and clear to any beneficiaries of an estate.
+We understand the legal and emotional intricacies, and work to prevent potential inheritance disputes or contests so your assets may be distributed free and clear to any beneficiaries of an estate.